adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 };
 ```

 We'll make a custom gradient algorithm that uses all four kernels and returns the maximum gradient found.
-This helps account for edges along various angles, not just along the vertical and horizontal.
+This helps account for edges along different angles, not just along the vertical and horizontal.

 This helper function returns the maximum absolute value of four numbers.